What is the most efficient heat pump water heater?

 Energy Use Tracking

-View weekly, monthly and yearly energy usage reports from your to help you better manage energy consumption
+Access weekly, monthly, and yearly energy reports to better manage your usage.

 Operation Modes

-Choose from five operation modes to adjust to your lifestyle all from the EcoNet app: Energy Saving, Heat Pump, Electric-only, High Demand, Vacation / Away
+Choose from five different operating modes to adapt to your lifestyle using the EcoNet app: Energy Saving, Heat Pump, Electric-only, High Demand, and Vacation/Away.

 Advanced Diagnostics